DNA ligase: T4

 The DNA ligase from bacteriophage T4 (a bacteriophage that infects Escherichia coli bacteria).
 The T4 ligase is the most-commonly used in laboratory research.
 It can ligate either cohesive or blunt ends of DNA, oligonucleotides, as well as RNA and RNA-DNA hybrids, but not single-stranded nucleic acids.
 It can also ligate blunt-ended DNA with much greater efficiency than E. coli DNA ligase.
 Unlike E. coli DNA ligase, T4 DNA ligase cannot utilize NAD and it has an absolute requirement for ATP as a cofactor.
 Some engineering has been done to improve the in vitro activity of T4 DNA ligase; one successful approach, for example, tested T4 DNA ligase fused to several alternative DNA binding proteins and found that the constructs with either p50 or NF-kB as fusion partners were over 160% more active in blunt-end ligations for cloning purposes than wild type T4 DNA ligase.
 A typical reaction for inserting a fragment into a plasmid vector would use about 0.01 (sticky ends) to 1 (blunt ends) units of ligase.
-The optimal incubation temperature for T4 DNA ligase is 16 °C.
+The optimal incubation temperature for T4 DNA ligase is 37 °C, a temperature at which T4 enzymes are most active.
+However, it is not uncommon to setup ligation reactions at 16 °C, a trade-off temperature at which the ligase is active as well as one that is suitable for base-pairing of sticky ends.

 Bacteriophage T4 ligase mutants have increased sensitivity to both UV irradiation and the alkylating agent methyl methanesulfonate indicating that DNA ligase is employed in the repair of the DNA damages caused by these agents.